MailTape/MailTape-v1/_posts/2019-07-28-Maenad-Veyl.md

 Luc P : **"**I'm always fascinated by how much a relatively short track like this one packs, a nerve-wracking build up and the sweetest release there is.
 It's quite a intense and cinematic moment.**"**

 ## [Zavoloka](https://soundcloud.com/zavoloka) - Gromovytsya | Громовиця
-Luc P : **"**Громовиця seems related to thunder and storm; and from this inspiration birthed a lovely mutant track.
+Luc P : **"**Громовиця in ukrainian seems related to thunder and storm, and from this inspiration birthed a lovely mutant track.
 Out of nowhere the bass engulfes all things before vanishing abruptly, as if it were never really here.**"**

 ## [Joni Void](https://jonivoid.bandcamp.com/) - Observer (Natalie's Song)
 Luc P : **"**Jean Cousin is a young master of sample-based music, sometimes abstratct, often delicate, almost always surprising.
 His first album is an incredible mesh of voices, field recordings and minimalistic melodies, and a truly rewarding listening experience, where each dive allows you to discover more of his unique and intricate universe. **"**